verdaccio/verdaccio/website/docs/uplinks.md

 * Uplinks must be registries compatible with the `npm` endpoints.
 Eg: *verdaccio*, `sinopia@1.4.0`, *npmjs registry*, *yarn registry*, *JFrog*, *Nexus* and more.
 * Setting `cache` to false will help to save space in your hard drive.
 This will avoid store `tarballs` but [it will keep metadata in folders](https://github.com/verdaccio/verdaccio/issues/391).
-* Exceed with multiple uplinks might slow down the lookup of your packages due for each request a npm client does, verdaccio does 1 call for each uplink.
+* Multiple uplinks might slow down the lookup of your packages.
+For each request an npm client makes, verdaccio makes 1 call to each configured uplink.
 * The (timeout, maxage and fail_timeout) format follow the [NGINX measurement units](http://nginx.org/en/docs/syntax.html)
 * When using the [Helm Chart](https://github.com/verdaccio/charts), you can use `secretEnvVars` to inject sensitive environment variables, which can be used to configure private uplink auth.